 2. Project Implementation Strategy

-2.1Identification and Recruitment of Buraka Descendants The success of the education project will heavily depend on the implementation mechanism that will be put in place.
-The most important exercise is identifying, convincing, and getting the unswerving commitment of Buraka descendants to the set goal.
-We find Buraka descendants spread out far and wide with little or no communication network between them.
-One of the bye-products of the Buraka Foundation will be to revive and maintain communication between the descendants with possibilities of dialogue on a good cause based on a common lineage as Buraka remains the common father of all.
-Arya Jawi shall remain the ancestral focal point for remembrance and visited at any time.
-It would be incumbent on the descendants to contribute to the overall development of the Arya Jawi community through their voluntary and sacrificial giving.
-In doing so, Buraka descendants will start upholding a common goal which will eventually lead to the appreciation of blood relationships and mutual support.
-Beyond a shadow of doubt, a hero of Buraka’s stature definitely deserves a Foundation.
+2.1Identification and Recruitment of Buraka Descendants The success of the education project will depend heavily on the implementation mechanisms that will be put in place.
+The most important steps include identifying, convincing, and getting the unswerving commitment of Buraka descendants to agree to a set of goals.
+Most of Buraka descendants are spread out far and wide with little or no communication between them.
+It is hoped that one of the added benefits of the Buraka Foundation will be to revive and maintain communications between the descendants.
+This would foster dialogue on good cause efforts at launching community self-help programs based on a common lineage.
+Buraka remains the one common father ancestor - a great great grandfather - to all of us.
+In this way, Buraka's birth village, Arya Jawi shall remain the ancestral focal point for remembrance and can be visited by any family member at any time.
+This means that it is incumbent on these descendants to contribute to the overall development of the Arya Jawi community through voluntary and sacrificial giving.
+In doing so, Buraka descendants will continue upholding a common goal which will eventually lead to the creation of enabling invirnonments to usher in an era of reduced poverty, education for all children and optimal health for all infacts and mothers as well as children and adults.
+Beyond the shadow of a doubt, a long gone hero of Buraka’s stature deserves a Foundation.

 2.2 Management Structures

-The structures proposed below are subject to revision in response to alternative approaches or suggestions.
-Three bodies have been proposed.
+The structures proposed below are subject to revisions pending the offer of alternative approaches or suggestions by committee members.
+Three decision making bodies have been proposed:

 2.2.1 Executive Committee in Diaspora